Tennis-French Open roundup from Day 14

-June 10 Here is a roundup of Day 14 at the French Open on Saturday:
+June 10 (Reuters) - Here is a roundup of Day 14 at the French Open on Saturday:

 QUOTE OF THE DAY: "She (Ostapenko) was on an excursion with her father at Roland Garros and she said maybe one time I will become a champion here," said Jelena Jakovleva, who is also coaching her daughter Jelena Ostapenko.
 The 20-year-old Latvian player, who first mentioned winning the French Open when she was 10, claimed her first grand slam title by beating Simona Halep in the final on Saturday.